Kara Del Toro Flaunts Her Assets In Lacy Bralette While Sipping A Drink

-Kara Del Toro sizzled in her newest Instagram update, as she shared a video clip of herself in lingerie.
-She wore a white, lacy bralette and matching bottoms, as she posed in a large, walk-in shower.
+Kara Del Toro sizzled in her newest Instagram update as she shared a video clip of herself in lingerie.
+She wore a white, lacy bralette and matching bottoms as she posed in a large, walk-in shower.

-The model was spotted sitting on a bench, as she sat up and adjusted her left strap, which brought attention to her chest.
+The model was spotted sitting on a bench as she sat up and adjusted her left strap, which brought attention to her chest.
 She then held a black cup to her lips and took a small sip, all while giving pouty and flirty looks.
 Kara was then seen leaning back against the wall while looking at the camera.

-The lacy bralette featured multiple white buttons down the front, and appeared to be sheer or with a nude base.
+The lacy bralette featured multiple white buttons down the front and appeared to be sheer or with a nude base.
 She completed her look with an eye-catching, sparkling headband that she wore with her hair down.

 Behind her, you could see a shower head and a wooden bench.
-You can check the video out on her Instagram page, where it’s been watched over 52,000 times in the first 45 minutes it’s been live.
+You can check the video out on her Instagram page, where it was watched over 52,000 times in the first 45 minutes since going live.

 Fans took to the comments section to share their thoughts on the sultry update.